The World’s 50 Best Restaurants Academy is the mechanism used to create The World’s 50 Best Restaurants list.

 Editor and founder of Mi Vino Mexico and columnist for El Financiero, Pablo Baños has been involved in food and wine for 25 years.
 He is president of Gomez Cruzado, a winery in Spain, and is a member of the Mexican Association of Wine-tasting.

-Pat Nourse is deputy editor and chief restaurant critic for Gourmet Traveller, and is the editor of the magazine’s national restaurant guide.
-Based in Sydney, he has been reviewing restaurants professionally for 15 years.
+Pat Nourse is managing editor and chief restaurant critic for Gourmet Traveller, and edits the magazine’s national restaurant guide.
+Based in Sydney, he has reviewed restaurants for a living for 17 years.

 Raquel Rosemberg is a true porteña, from the city of Buenos Aires.
 Passionate about flavours and with a degree in Social Communication, she works as a food journalist, editing her blog Sabores que matan, and writing for publications including Argentina’s Clarín.
 Sabores que matan en el género negro is her second book.